What to Do in the Garden in January

 January Garden Tasks

-So to get a jump on the season and a headstart on the heat, join the proud tradition of Texas gardeners bt starting tomatoes from seed indoors this month.
-This is my cue to mention my new tomato seed collection!
-This year’s collection gives you three paths to the perfect red tomato, and a supporting cast of pink, red, and yellow cherry and cocktail beauties.
+So to get a jump on the season and a headstart on the heat, join a proud tradition of Texas gardeners by starting tomatoes from seed indoors this month.

-Feed, Prep & Control Pests Continue to feed your flowers and crops seaweed once a week either when you water or through foliar spraying.
+Continue to feed your flowers and crops seaweed once a week either when you water or through foliar spraying.
 Alternate weeks with treating brassicas with BT to control caterpillars.
 Any areas that you intend to plant with spring crops that are unused now should be prepped with an inch or two of new compost and a slow-release fertilizer.
 This is my fave.
+You should also feed your established greens and especially hungry brassicas with that fertilizer to help them power up.

 If you can’t find seed potatoes, you can try sprouting potatoes from the grocery store but make sure they are organic.
 Most supermarket potatoes have been treated to keep them from sprouting.
 A week or so before you plant them in February, cut your sprouted potatoes down to size.
-Seed potatoes that are golf ball-sized or smaller keep whole.
+Seed potatoes that are golf-ball-sized or smaller are kept whole.
 Cut larger potatoes down to that size (about 2”) making sure that each piece contains 1-2 eyes.
-In a few days, the cut areas will callus over which will keep them from rotting had you planted them with that freshly cut area exposed.
+In a few days, the cut areas will callus over which will keep them from rotting.

 What to Plant in January